Lady Bird Lake: Recreational uses

-View of Lady Bird Lake and the Downtown skyline seen from the East Riverside neighborhood.
+Lady Bird Lake and downtown skyline, from East Riverside neighborhood.

 Lady Bird Lake is a major recreation area for the City of Austin.
 The lake's banks are bounded by the Ann and Roy Butler Hike-and-Bike Trail, and businesses offer recreational watercraft services along the lakefront portion of the trail.
-Austin's largest downtown park, Zilker Park, is adjacent to the lake, and Barton Springs, a major attraction for swimmers, flows into the lake.
+Austin's largest downtown park, Zilker Park, is adjacent to the lake, and the water from Barton Springs, a major attraction for swimmers, flows into the lake.

 The City of Austin prohibits the operation of most motorized watercraft on Lady Bird Lake.
 As a result, the lake serves as a popular recreational area for paddleboards, kayaks, canoes, dragon boats, and rowing shells.
 Austin's warm climate and the river's calm waters, nearly 6 mi length and straight courses are especially popular with crew teams and clubs.
 Along with the University of Texas women's rowing team and coeducational club rowing team, who practice on Lady Bird Lake year-round, teams from other universities (including the University of Wisconsin, the University of Chicago, the University of Oklahoma, and the University of Nebraska) train on Lady Bird Lake during Christmas holidays and spring breaks.

 Other water sports along the shores of the lake include swimming in Deep Eddy Pool, the oldest swimming pool in Texas, and Barton Springs Pool, a natural pool on Barton Creek which flows into Lady Bird Lake.
 Below Tom Miller Dam is Red Bud Isle, a small island formed by the 1900 collapse of the McDonald Dam that serves as a recreation area with a dog park and access to the lake for canoeing and fishing.

 Swimming in Lady Bird Lake is illegal not due to poor water quality from the run-off from area streets, which is a false rumor, but rather due to several drownings as well as debris in the water from bridges and dams destroyed by floods in years past.
 The City of Austin enacted the ban in 1964, and the fine can be up to $500.

 For the first time in August 2019, a toxic blue-green algae was found in the lake and reportedly killed at least five dogs who were exposed.

 Music venues on the banks of Lady Bird Lake are home to a number of events year-round, including the Austin City Limits Music Festival in the fall, the Austin Reggae Festival and Spamarama in the spring, and many open-air concerts at Auditorium Shores on the south bank and Fiesta Gardens on the north bank.
 The Austin Aqua Festival was held on the shores of Lady Bird Lake from 1962 until 1998.
 The late Austin resident and blues guitarist Stevie Ray Vaughan played a number of concerts at Auditorium Shores and is honored with a memorial statue on the south bank.